 **January 1, 2018 is especially important for those affected by Hurricane Harvey.

 This date marks the date of a property’s re-appraisal.
-If your house or commercial property flooded, and you do not call the appraisal district, and you do not protest your property taxes in 2018, your property will be valued as though it did not flood.
+If your house or commercial property flooded, and you do not call the appraisal district, and you do not appeal your property taxes in 2018, your property will be valued as though it did not flood.

 If you were flooded by Hurricane Harvey, you need to contact the appraisal district and inform them of your property damages.
 O’Connor can help with this.
 We are used to dealing with the Appraisal Districts and can ease the burden on those homeowners affected by the storm.
 It’s a 3-fold effort to inform the appraisal districts, click here to learn more.